 Let’s face it: being a data scientist in 2022 is a difficult job.
-Despite the fact that the need for Freelance data scientists is still high and the supply is similarly high, getting a job in data science can be difficult and unpleasant at times.
+Despite the fact that the need for Freelance data scientists is still high and the supply is similarly high.

 As a data science freelancer, you have a lot of flexibility in terms of project selection, time management, and pay.
 It’s also a terrific option for beginners who want to gain more hands-on experience by working on real-world projects.
 As a freelance data scientist, you’ll come across a variety of gigs (freelance jobs/projects) that you may apply for/bid on based on your skills and experience.